ten3roberts/flax/guide/src/query/change_detection.md

 **Note**: Tuple queries combine using `and`, which means a query with multiple `modified` or other change filtered components will only yield if **all** the annotated components changed since the last query ran.

-Prefer using `.filter(Or(a().modified, b().modified()))` when dealing with multiple change filters, or splitting up the query.

 ```rust
 {{ #include ../../../examples/guide/change_detection.rs:health_changes }}
 ```

 # Combining filters

-Change filters can be combined with other filters, which leads to queries which do even less work than that particular group member.
+Change filters can be combined with other filters, which leads to queries needing to perform even even less work.

 The following example creates a query which removes despawns entities when their health becomes `0`.
 Noteworthy in particular, is that this system can run in